jakegiltsoff/sassline/README.md

 ## Documentation

 Sassline is fully commented with details in the SCSS.
-Set the font sizes with the `font-size` mixin, set the spacing using the `baseline` mixin or set both at once with the `sassline` mixin.
+Set the font sizes with the `fontsize` mixin, set the spacing using the `baseline` mixin or set both at once with the `sassline` mixin.
 Use rems for everything else.
 Full documentation is in the works.

 ### Compiling Sass

 Using Sass 3.3.7+:

-`sass -r sass-globbing --watch assets/sass:assets/css`
+`sass --watch assets/sass:assets/css`

 Alternatively a Mixture simple project settings file is included which will compile the Sass + minify for you (as well as much more).